 - Deep Six (New Pacific Anthology, Titan) - Fallen, Scorn, or Hive.
 Added on March 12, 2019.

-- Cathedral of Scars (The Dreaming City, The Vestian Web) - Enemies are either Cabal, Scorn, or Vex.
-Added on September 4, 2018.
+- Cathedral of Scars (The Dreaming City, The Vestian Web) - Cabal, Scorn, or Vex.
+Vaulted on Season 12.

-- Kell's Grave (Tangled Shore, The Reef) - Enemies are either Fallen, Scorn, or Vex.
-Added on September 4, 2018.
+- Kell's Grave (Tangled Shore, The Reef) - Fallen, Scorn, or Vex.
+Vaulted on Season 12.